-Finally, the COT has partnered with NAM and CBIA on the Manufacturing Careers Campaign targeting 18-28 year olds.
-Within the community college system there are thousands of potential students who could enter manufacturing pathways, with the right preparation and coursework.
-COT faculty will work with other faculty throughout the system to identify these students and recruit them into the Center programs.
-The COT and its Next Generation Manufacturing initiative have made significant inroads in addressing the crisis in manufacturing, both in the workforce and in education.
+The COT and its Next Generation Manufacturing initiative and CBIA have made significant inroads in addressing the crisis in manufacturing, both in the workforce and in education.
 However, this is only the beginning of a systemic initiative.
-The COT with its broad range of partners is well on its way to creating models that will make a difference in manufacturing, education thereby addressing local, regional, and national workforce needs.
+The COT-RCNGM and CBIA are well on their way to creating models that will make a difference in manufacturing, education thereby addressing local, regional, and national workforce needs.